Bugcat Capoo

 Bugcat Capoo (貓貓蟲咖波 (Māomāochóng Kābō)), sometimes abbreviated to Capoo, is a cartoon character resembling a chubby blue cat with six legs.
 He is the namesake and main subject of a webcomic strip on Facebook and Instagram, cartoon clips on YouTube, and stickers on LINE and other social media.
 He was created by the Taiwanese artist Yara (亞拉 (Yàlā)) in 2014.

 Capoo is described as "a little monster like a cat and like a bug, both violent and cute, who loves to eat meat".
 The comic depicts him as a cute house pet with an endless hunger for meat and a disdain for vegetables, living together with his owner Lala and the seemingly immortal Dogdog—a large dog possessing uncanny skills in every field—in Lala's house.
 Much of the comic revolves around everyday situations which explode into absurdity, and often end with Capoo either eating whatever frustrates him, or being comically punished by Lala for his antics.

 Webcomic

-The comic takes place in a world that is generally grounded in present-day life, but contains various comical features which defy logic and physics, like sentient everyday objects, different conventions such as buses being replaced with large friendly turtles, and a host of anthropomorphic supporting characters such as the masochistic bunny Tutu, Capoo's sister Mika, and a race of little, round creatures resembling young chicks which are frequently hunted as food by Capoo.
+The comic takes place in a world that is generally grounded in present-day life, but contains various comical features which defy logic and physics, such as sentient everyday objects, different conventions such as buses being replaced with large friendly turtles, and a host of anthropomorphic supporting characters such as the masochistic simultaneously in love with Capoo bunny Tutu, Capoo's sister Mika, and a race of little round creatures resembling young chicks, which are frequently hunted for food by Capoo.

 The comic is notable for its juxtaposition of the cute and the macabre, due to Capoo's occasional propensity for violence and the devouring of living beings.